themilkenknights/milkenknightsdotcom/README.md

 # Utalization
 * This site will evntually replace [milkenknights.com](http://milkenknights.com).
 * There is currently a live demo [here](http://jaredhasenklein.github.io/milkenknightsdotcom).

+# Helpful things to know
+* Sponsors pull from SmugMug (can't be edited directly here)
+* Seperate CSS is used for the /robots director
+* Files ending "-sidebar" are demos

+# Credits:
-# Theme: Arcana by HTML5 UP
+## Theme: Arcana by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license) AJ aj@lkn.io | @ajlkn

-# Credits:
 #### Icons:
 * [Font Awesome](http://fortawesome.github.com/Font-Awesome)
 #### Other